TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 Target-CMLI is not used for contrastive learning, but rather to alleviate the problem of regressing patch-level information of the teacher model.
-Recall that in the current setting, which is multimodal knowledge distillation, it is merely possible to regress the global representations of the teacher model, and not the patch-level information.
+Recall that in the current setting it is merely possible to regress the global representations of the teacher model, and not the patch-level information.
-This is because the teacher model only outputs patch-level predictions for the image modality, and not for the text modality.
+This is because the teacher model outputs patch-level predictions for the image modality, but not for the text modality.
 Consequently, the student model can replicate the output of the teacher model for the image modality, but not for the text modality, as it is not possible to assign a text token to a specific image patch.
 This is illustrated in @mm_kd_cls_token, and discussed in @multimodal_knowledge_distillation_challenges.